tommac08/docsv2/sources/index.md

 ### Step 0: Prerequisite

-Shippable uses either your [Github](https://github.com) or [Bitbucket](https://bitbucket.org) account to authenticate.
+Shippable uses either your [GitHub](https://github.com) or [Bitbucket](https://bitbucket.org) account to authenticate.
 You must have your source code in one of these two repos to sign up for Shippable.

 ### Step 1: Sign in to Shippable

-To sign in, visit the [Shippable website](https://www.shippable.com), click **Login**, and choose between Github or Bitbucket auth.
-This will take you to either the Github or Bitbucket Sign In page, where you enter your credentials.
+To sign in, visit the [Shippable website](https://www.shippable.com), click **Login**, and choose between GitHub or Bitbucket auth.
+This will take you to either the GitHub or Bitbucket Sign In page, where you enter your credentials.

 ### Step 2: Allow Access to repos

-Click `Authorize Application` on Github or `Grant access` on Bitbucket to allow access to repos.
+Click `Authorize Application` on GitHub or `Grant access` on Bitbucket to allow access to repos.

 ### Step 3: Create YML file